Sota Tanoue: Professional career

 In 2021 season, he played in the Western League of NPB's minor league.

 April 12, 2022, he pitched his debut game against the Chiba Lotte Marines as a starting pitcher.
 In 2022 season, he pitched in two games in the Pacific League.

+In 2023 season, Tanoue developed inflammation in his right elbow in May and spent a two month in rehabilitation.
+As a result, he never had a chance to pitch in the Pacific League.

+On October 9, 2024, it was announced that Tanoue had been diagnosed with Langerhans cell histiocytosis, a disorder than affects 1 in 1 million adults.
+Despite fears he would never be able to pitch again, he faced three practice batters in a game the same day.